 Objective 1.1: The AAA will provide leadership on physical and behavioral health and wellness by: Projected Start and End Dates Title III B Funded PD or C Status (a) Supporting the community's capacity to assist older adults, adults with disabilities, and caregivers in maintaining health by supporting programs serving targeted communities.
 July 2012 through June 2016 Cont. (b) Working with the Health Plan of San Mateo on Long-Term Care Integration to improve the health of members, particularly members that are dual eligible (Medi-Cal and Medicare).
 July 2012 through June 2016 PD Cont.
 Objective 1.2: The AAA will improve access to behavioral health services through prevention/early detection of disease by: Projected Start and End Dates Title III B Funded PD or C Status (a) Providing information about community based services, such as the Senior Peer Counseling Program, Adult Day services, and other community-based programs.
 July 2012 through June 2016 Cont. (b) Collaborating with Behavioral Health and Recovery's (BHRS) Older Adult Committee and the Suicide Prevention Initiative on researching tools for screening depression.
-July 2013 through June 2016 Cont.
+July 2013 through June 2016 С Cont.

-tive 1.3: Projected Start and Title III B Funded collab AA will continue partnerships and orations to improve health, well-being afety by: End Dates PD or C Status (a) Collaborating with BHRS' Older Adult Committee on the planning and implementation of the forum for older adult service providers in 2013.
-July 2012 through June 2013 С Cont. (b) Collaborating with BHRS' Older Adult Committee on the implementation of a training for older adult service providers on recognizing depression.
-July 2014 through June 2016 С Cont. (c) Collaborating with BHRS' Health Equity Initiatives in order to ensure that the needs of older adults are included.
-July 2012 through June 2016 Cont. (d) Collaborating with BHRS' Older Adult Committee and the Suicide Prevention Workgroup to integrate with existing work on suicide prevention.
-July 2012 through June 2016 PD Cont. (e) Collaborating with BHRS and the Public Authority to train IHSS providers on working with clients with mental health conditions and substance abuse issues.
-July 2012 through June 2016 С Cont. (f) Collaborating with the Active Access Collaborative to ensure the physical activity needs of older adults are included.
-July 2012 through June 2016 Cont. (g) Collaborating with the Fall Prevention Task Force (FPTF) in order to address the fall prevention needs of older adults through the implementation of the FPTF Strategic Plan.
-July 2012 through June 2016 Cont. (h) Continually seeking new partners/collaborators that are working on this issue.
+ontinue partnerships and o improve health, well-being Projected Start and End Dates Title III B Funded PD or C Status Committe implemer service pi ting with BHRS' Older Adult e on the planning and nation of the forum for older adult roviders in 2013.
+July 2012 through June 2013 С Com- pleted Committe training fo ting with BHRS' Older Adult e on the implementation of a or older adult service providers on ng depression.
+July 2014 through June 2016 С Cont.
+Initiatives ting with BHRS' Health Equity in order to ensure that the needs dults are included.
+July 2012 through June 2016 Cont.
+Committe Workgrou ting with BHRS' Older Adult a and the Suicide Prevention of to integrate with existing work a prevention.
+July 2012 through June 2016 PD Cont.
+Authority with clien ting with BHRS and the Public to train IHSS providers on working ts with mental health conditions tance abuse issues.
+July 2012 through June 2016 С Cont.
+Collabora ting with the Active Access tive to ensure the physical activity older adults are included.
+July 2012 through June 2016 Cont.
+Force (FF preventio ting with the Fall Prevention Task PTF) in order to address the fall n needs of older adults through the tation of the FPTF Strategic Plan.
+July 2012 through June 2016 Cont. awarenes ting with the FPTF on community as activities about fall prevention, luring Fall Prevention Week.
+July 2013 through June 2016 С Cont.
+Action Pla providers funds fror developm education ting with the County Nutrition an providers (collaborative of in San Mateo County that receive in USDA) on issues such as the ent of a consistent nutrition message among nitiatives and the promotion of policies.
+January 2014 through June 2016 C New ly seeking new collaborators that are working on .
 July 2012 through June 2016 Cont.